Extra Cheesy Beef Oven Baked Tacos

 If you wanted to use regular corn tortillas to make larger oven baked tacos or even flour tortillas, both should work fine.
 Though you’ll likely need to modify the bake time.

 As an estimate, I’d guess a thicker tortilla might take an extra 5 minutes.
 But don’t quote me on that.

 If you’re going from the refrigerator, reheating the tacos in an oven or air fryer at 400 degrees for 3-5 minutes should do the trick.
 Just be sure not to burn the shells.

 For frozen, you can thaw at room temp or overnight before using the same instructions above.
 Or you can try reheating them wrapped in foil at a lower temp.
 That way they warm throughout without burning on the outside.

 Time will also vary based on how many you reheat and once.
 I pop two in the air fryer for about 3 minutes and think they’re even better reheated than fresh.

 If you’re curious about my air fryer recommendation or any other tools or products I use, I have an Amazon list with everything in one place.

 Okay, I think that’s all ya need to know.
-If you try these oven baked tacos, be sure to let me know what you think!
+These tacos are one of the most re-created recipes from my blog so if you have questions, I guarantee you can find hundreds of posts about them in my free Facebook group.
+And when you try these oven baked tacos, be sure to let me know what you think!

 The Best Oven Baked Tacos